+filepath
-filepath A character vector (of arbitrary length when reading, of length 1 when writing)

-containing the path(s) to the file(s) to read or write.
-Reading files in gzip format format Either "fasta" (the default) or "fastq".

-(which usually have the '.gz' extension) is supported.
+A character vector (of arbitrary length when reading, of length 1 when writing) containing the path(s) to the file(s) to read or write.
+Reading files in gzip format (which usually have the '.gz' extension) is supported.

 Note that special values like "" or "|cmd" (typically supported by other I/O functions in R) are not supported here.
-Also filepath cannot be a connection.